Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Washington Stats and Trends

-- This season, the Huskies have just two ATS wins in five games as an underdog of 1 point or more.
+- This year, the Huskies have just two ATS wins in five games as an underdog of 1 point or more.

-- Washington's games this season have gone over the total in only two out of 10 opportunities (20%).
+- Washington's games this season have eclipsed the over/under just two times in 10 opportunities (20%).

-- Washington is 2-1 against the spread and 2-1 overall when the team notches more than 25.3 points.
+- Washington is 2-1 against the spread and 2-1 overall in games when it scores more than 25.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.